syseleven/rebootmgr/docs/reference.md

 ## Configuration options

-You can configure rebootmgr in your cluster using the consul kv store.
+You can configure rebootmgr in your cluster using the consul key/value (kv) store.

 ### Global stop flag (`service/rebootmgr/stop`)